 1. Corrupted Blood Incident – World of Warcraft

-Perhaps there is no glitch more fitting to today’s current settings than the corrupted blood incident – a literal plague which ran through World of Warcraft for a week in September 2005.
+Perhaps there is no glitch more fitting to today’s current settings than the corrupted blood incident — a literal plague that ran through World of Warcraft for a week in September 2005.

 The virtual epidemic began when a new boss was introduced to the game, Hakkar the Soulflayer.
 Hakkar had the power to cast a spell on the player.
 The spell was intended to last for only a couple of seconds.
 Except it didn’t – and for some reason, it was contagious too.

 Modern video games have reached a level we never thought possible.
-They will always keep improving as technology is upgraded, and we as gamers will be the ones who benefit.
-But no matter how powerful the hardware, no matter how knowledgeable the developers, there will always be the odd bug to remind us that you can never rely completely on technology… and give us something to laugh at along the way.
+They will always keep improving as technology is upgraded, and we, as gamers, will be the ones who benefit.
+But no matter how powerful the hardware is or how knowledgeable the developers are, there will always be glitches to remind us that you can never rely completely on technology.
+Just make sure you remember to laugh along the way.